Updated on January 27, 2022

 What are some side effects to the COVID-19 vaccine?

-I already had COVID-19.
+I’ve already had COVID-19.
 Do I still need to get vaccinated?

 Who should not get the COVID-19 vaccine?

-As with any vaccine, of the millions of people who have received these vaccines, there have been a very small number that have experienced severe allergic reaction called anaphylaxis.
 Anyone who has had a history of a severe allergic reaction to any component of the vaccine should NOT receive the vaccine.
 Please consult with your doctor first.